jbeck018/howlerops/backend-go/DEPLOYMENT.md

-# SQL Studio Backend - Deployment Guide
+# Howlerops Backend - Deployment Guide

-Complete guide for deploying the SQL Studio Go backend to production environments.
+Complete guide for deploying the Howlerops Go backend to production environments.

 ## Table of Contents